-(15) Employee Benefits
+(15) EMPLOYEE BENEFITS

 The Company sponsors a pretax savings and profit sharing plan (the "401(k) Plan") qualified under section 401(k) of the Internal Revenue Code.
 Under the 401(k) Plan, eligible employees are able to contribute up to 15% of their compensation (subject to stricter limitation in the case of highly compensated employees).
 The Company, may, at its discretion, match 100% of employees' contributions up to \$1,000 per employee per calendar year.
 The Company's contributions to the 401(k) Plan was \$213,045 for the year ended December 31, 2000.
 The Company did not make a matching contribution in 2002 or 2001, other than to employees eligible for the MFN Financial Corporation Retirement Savings Plan.
 Such contribution amounted to \$250,682 for the period from the Merger Date through December 31, 2002.
-The MFN Financial Corporation Retirement Savings Plan in February 2003.
+The MFN Financial Corporation Retirement Savings Plan was merged into the Company's 401(k) Plan in February 2003.